 advanced practice at all; any body, injury, or level of

 ability is welcome.
 I will do my best to assist you.

 The new Six Week Courses (beginning in 2022) can be attended for 2, 4, or 6 weeks.

-In 2 or 4 weeks you will learn the first two sequences, and possibly the beginning of the third, depending on your capacity and ability.
+In 2 or 4 weeks you will learn the first two sequences, and possibly the beginning of the third, depending on your capacity.

 As it takes time, energy, and commitment to thoroughly learn these three sequences, I think it is best for most students to forgo their regular practice (Ashtanga Yoga or otherwise) during most courses with me.
-I believe the version of Primary that I teach is better than the original (Atapa Krama) and the various intermediate and advanced sequences that I teach are more varied and more practical compared to a traditional or dogmatic method.
+I believe the version of Primary that I teach is better than the original (Atapa Krama) and all the sequences that I teach are more varied and more practical.

 I think you will be served well by learning these sequencers from the beginning, and focusing on them exclusively on your first time course.
 As VKM has more than 10 different sequences there are huge possibilities for you to grow into some wonderful new practices.
 That is, with 3 foundation sequences, 4 intermediate sequences, and 4 advanced sequences, you have a lot to chose from - but only if you commit to this method!